-When exposures vary over time - for example systolic blood pressure (BP) as measured over the life course - both the overall mean and the change in the exposure can affect later health outcomes (1).
+KEYWORDS:ALSPAC; Bayesian Analysis; Blood Pressure; Children; Joint model; Left Ventricular Hypertrophy; Longitudinal Studies; Young Adult ABBREVIATIONS BMI body mass index BPV (within-individual) blood pressure variability BP blood pressure CI credible interval CVD cardiovascular disease LVMI left ventricular mass indexed to height SBP systolic blood pressure SD standard deviation When exposures vary over time - for example systolic blood pressure (BP) as measured over the life course - both the overall mean and the change in the exposure can affect later health outcomes (1).
 However, within-individual variability - i.e. the extent to which an individual's measure fluctuates around this trend - may also be a risk factor (2).

 Methodological difficulties have meant that within-individual variability in time-varying exposures have been seldom examined, and when they are it is often using two-stage procedures, known to introduce bias (3).
 An alternative, one-stage, approach is to use joint multilevel models to relate time-varying exposures (4) to a later outcome (5).
 These models have recently been extended to also examine within-individual variability (3).
-Such joint models leads to unbiased parameter estimates and correct standard errors: either when relating the mean and trajectory (6), or within-individual variability (3), of an exposure to a later outcome.
+Such joint models lead to unbiased parameter estimates and correct standard errors: either when relating the mean and trajectory (6), or within-individual variability (3), of an exposure to a later outcome.

-We illustrate this approach by examining the association of both mean BP and within-individual blood pressure variability (BPV) with an established biomarker of target organ damage: left ventricular mass indexed to height (LVMI).
+We illustrate this approach by examining the association of both mean BP and within-individual blood pressure variability (BPV) - or more specifically the estimated individual deviation away from the population mean BP and BPV (adjusted for covariates) - with an established biomarker of target organ damage: left ventricular mass indexed to height (LVMI).
 Whilst BPV can be measured across various time scales (7), here we focus on the longer-term, a.k.a. "visit-to-visit".
 In adults, visit-to-visit BPV has been found to be an important predictor of subsequent cardiovascular disease (CVD) over and above mean level (8).
 Detecting those at risk of CVD early in life is important in order to design and administer preventative measures in a timely and targeted manner (9, 10).
 Mean systolic BP in childhood is positively associated with early signs of heart damage, such as left ventricular hypertrophy (11-13), and there is evidence from a US cohort of children that higher BPV - as estimated via the standard deviation (SD) of the measurements across all visits (conducted every 2-3 years) for each person - is associated with adult hypertension, independent of mean BP levels (14).
 However, there has been little investigation of the role of BPV on early target organ damage, despite its potential utility as a predictive factor (15), and only limited analysis of the factors associated with childhood BPV (14, 16).

 Our aim was to explore the factors associated with within-individual BPV in a UK cohort of children using multilevel analyses, and to extend these to joint models to investigate the association of both mean BP and BPV with LVMI in early adulthood.
+Note that, since the responses are both Gaussian, the model could also be referred to a multivariate Normal response model, with heteroscedastic error.